When using Performance Analytics with domain separation you can collect domain-specific

 copy of the indicator and indicator source in that domain.

-You can quickly copy indicator and related data from an indicator in a different domain
+You can quickly copy an indicator or breakdown and related data from a different domain

 using the Insert and Stay with Relations UI action on the Indicator

-form.
-Any breakdowns, breakdown exclusions, or time series exclusion relationships are also
+or Breakdown forms.
+Any breakdowns, breakdown exclusions, or time series exclusion

-copied.
-Any associated scheduled jobs are copied only if the Run as
+relationships are also copied.
+Any associated scheduled jobs are copied only if the

 To collect scores, create a new data collector job associated with the domain-specific